 Nothing stays the same on a daily basis.
 You’re always either getting stronger or weaker.
 Your health is a matrix of several variables.
 Your diet, sleep patterns and exercise regime along with your mental outlook all control what you were yesterday, what you are today what you will become tomorrow.

 Remember, there’s no one right way to do anything, but be smart and safe.
 Refer to the heart-rate workout chart for the appropriate heart rate for which you should strive.
 Know the difference between aerobic and anaerobic activities.
 These ideas have been proven time after time with great results when applied consistently.
 When it comes to being prepared to defend yourself, being physically fit is as important if not more so than being proficient with firearms and other defensive tools.
 Not only will it help you survive an attack, it will help you become a better shot as you are in better shape—slower respiration and a heart rate make it easier to hold a firearm steady.

 Ultimately, it does you no good to be able to deliver a perfect failure drill if your heart gives out in the middle of a struggle with a criminal.
 So, spend some time getting your body in shape.
 You’ll be happy you did, even if you never encounter a bad guy.

-About the Author I.J.
+I.J.
 Gorman has designed and implemented police academy physical training programs, and has consulted with numerous first-responder agencies throughout the country.
 He is a former NFL Strength Coach and served on the coaching staff of the U.S. Military Academy’s football team.
 Gorman is a published member of the National Strength & Conditioning Association (NSCA).